-Many of my friends prefer traditional strawberry jam- just plain Jane strawberries, sugar and a little bit of pectin- no vanilla, no chocolate, no other berries.
+Many of my friends prefer traditional strawberry jam- just plain Jane strawberries, sugar and a little bit of lemon juice- no vanilla, no chocolate, no other berries.
 This recipe is for you guys!

 Ingredients